 While same-sex marriage is now legal in all states, following the Supreme Court's 2015 Obergefell v.
 Hodges ruling, many of them began with civil unions.
 Some states that legalized same-sex marriage prior to Obergefell converted civil unions to marriages.

 Civil Union vs. Marriage

 Generally speaking, there are three main differences between civil unions and marriages, both from a legal, as well as practical perspective:

 Civil Unions Vary State by State

-Not every state has a civil union statute on the books – it falls to state legislatures to decide whether or not to take up the issue.
-And each state's definition of a civil union may vary.
+Not every state has a civil union statute on the books -- it falls to state legislatures to decide whether or not to take up the issue.
+In 1999, Vermont became the first state to enact civil unions in order to comply with a court ruling.
+However, each state's definition of a civil union may vary.
 In Illinois, for instance, a civil union is a legal relationship between two people that provides most of the legal obligations, protections and benefits that the law of Illinois grants to married couples.